luojia65/microfft-rs/bench/README.md

 This code is used to run benchmarks on an embedded ARM Cortex-M4 system, specifically the [STM32F3DISCOVERY][1] board.

-It measures the number of CPU cycles required to compute both complex and real FFTs of all sizes currently supported by microfft.
+It measures the number of CPU cycles required to compute both complex and real FFTs for up to 1024 input values.
 As a point of comparison, the same benchmarks are also performed against the [Fourier crate][2] which, at the time of writing, seems to be the only other Rust FFT library with `no_std` support.

 ## Running